 When M. was a teenager, her father was murdered.
 Shortly thereafter, she moved in with an older man who physically and sexually abused her over the course of several years.
 Early in the relationship, M. and her sister reported the abuse to the police, but they did not hold him accountable.
 After she separated from her abuser, M. was robbed at gunpoint by armed men.
 Then gang members began extorting her, demanding she pay them or they would kill her.
 She reported this to the police, but the gang continued to extort and threaten her until she and her son fled Honduras.
 At the United States-Mexico border, they were returned to Mexico and forced to pursue their asylum cases through the MPP "Remain in Mexico" process.
-M. timely filed her asylum application while in Mexico and NIJC later filed an updated asylum application for her and J. Their cases are both now under the jurisdiction of the Chicago Immigration Court and NIJC is seeking to consolidate their cases.
-M.'s next Master Calendar Hearing is May 3, 2022 and J.'s next Master Calendar Hearing is on February 23, 2022, but their cases can be consolidated.
+M. timely filed her asylum application while in Mexico and NIJC later filed an updated asylum application for her and J. Their cases are consolidated under the jurisdiction of the Chicago Immigration Court.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.

-58. S. is a woman from El Salvador.
+52. S. is a woman from El Salvador.
 Her daughter, A., is a derivative on her asylum application and is also independently eligible for asylum.
-S. and A. speak Spanish and live in Chicago, IL.
+S. and A. speak Spanish and live in Chicago, Illinois.
 (21-0147903) (21-0148264)

-S.' ex-partner and the father of her daughter, A., was physically, financially, and emotionally abusive to S. throughout their relationship.
+S.'s ex-partner and the father of her daughter, A., was physically, financially, and emotionally abusive to S. throughout their relationship.
 He refused to allow S. to leave his family home and attempted to force her to have sex with the patrons of his family's liquor store and small restaurant.
 S.'s ex-partner threatened that the patrons would find and harm her if she disobeyed him, many of whom were Salvadoran gang members.
 S. escaped with her daughter A. and came to the United States in July 2018.
 Although S. and A. were issued Notices to Appear (NTAs) by the Department of Homeland Security when they entered the United States, their NTAs have not yet been filed with the immigration court.
 Unless and until their NTAs are filed with the court, USCIS retains initial jurisdiction over their applications for asylum.
 For this reason, NIJC filed S. and A.'s applications for asylum with USCIS in July 2021.
 Because their applications were filed more than one year after S. and A. entered the United States, their pro bono attorneys will need to argue that they merit an exception to the one-year filing deadline for asylum.
 NIJC will assist them in making this argument.
 Once their NTAs are filed with the court, they will be placed into court proceedings.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing.